 Junior and senior music education majors who do not perform an advanced standing jury register for 200-level lessons.

-In instrument areas with more than one faculty member, it is possible to change studios if the preferred teacher has room in his/her class load and if approved by the program coordinator and department chair.
+In instrument and voice areas with more than one faculty member, it is possible to change studios if the preferred teacher has room in his/her class load and if approved by the program coordinator and department chair.
 The student must discuss any change of teacher with both of the teachers involved and must make a written request to the program coordinator and the department chair.
 In all cases, applied lessons must be with faculty in the program area of study in order for those lessons to count toward the degree.